-Austin Real Estate Market Update: As the market churns lately…we in the Austin area still have tight inventory levels and people that want to live in and own real estate in and around Austin.
-So currently still a “sellers” market with less than 2 months inventory in most market segments.
-Remarkably, property values continue to increase.
-How long will this continue is anybodies guess.
+Austin Real Estate Market Update: Currently a “sellers” market with less than 2 months inventory in almost all market segments.
+Remarkably, demand continues to outbound available inventory, so property values continue to increase.
+How long will this continue is anybody’s guess.

 Interesting Point: Crime levels have declined sharply in the US over the past three decades.
-According to FBI statistics, the rate of violent crime fell 50% between 1993 and 2018.However, public perceptions about crime don’t always align with the data.
-In many surveys since 1989, the majority of Americans said there was more crime compared to the year before, despite the downward trend in both violent and property crime rates in the US during that period.
+According to FBI statistics, the rate of violent crime fell 50% between 1993 and 2018.However, public perceptions about crime don’t seem to align with the data.
+In many surveys since 1989, the majority of Americans said that they felt there was more crime compared to the year before, despite the downward trend in both violent and property crime rates in the US during that period.